Avoid Debt Scams

-You are not alone — during the economic downturn, many people are struggling with debt.
-Debt management can be scary or confusing.
-Many fraudulent companies exist that seek to exploit consumers who are having a difficult time with debt management.
+Debt can be scary or confusing and there are many fraudulent companies that seek to exploit consumers who are having a difficult time with debt management.
 These companies make their programs sound as if they can magically transform your life, when actually they are worsening your financial situation.

 There are no easy ways or quick fixes for getting out of debt.
 A legitimate credit counseling organization should take time to understand your income, expenses and tailor a plan to your particular needs.
 Companies that offer quick and easy debt consolidation or debt settlement, and promise lower interest rates or lower monthly payments without a repayment plan, are often not reputable.